Tennessee still has not caught up, and assumption of the risk is not a defense to sport or recreational activities.

 Summary

-Cyclists in a paceline could be liable for a fatality of one of the riders because Tennessee has no assumption of the risk as a defense.
-Paceline riding is inherently dangerous; however, court chose to ignore that issue.
+Cyclists in a paceline could be liable for the fatality of one of the riders because Tennessee has no assumption of the risk as a defense.
+Paceline riding is inherently dangerous; however, the court chose to ignore that issue.
 Recreation in Tennessee is risky for sports & recreation participants.

 Facts